blacklane/can-do/README.md

 end
 ```

-If a feature is not found, `CanDo::NotAFeature` is raised.
+If a feature is not found, `false` is returned.

 ## Environment variables